mannuelf/typesense-algolia-search-comparison/typesense-client/README.md

 yarn indexer
 ```

 Indexes the demo ecommerce data into Typesense.
-Thanks to [Jason Bosco](https://github.com/typesense/showcase-nextjs-typesense-ecommerce-store) for this.
+Thanks to [@jasonbosco](https://github.com/jasonbosco) for this.

 > 🚨 Note: environment variables are dangerously set to `process.env.SNOWPACK_PUBLIC_` and should be b deployed to production servers in this state.